hCG Levels in Early Pregnancy

 - Single hCG tests are typically not enough for an accurate diagnosis

-- A transvaginal ultrasound should be able to show a gestational sac if the hCG levels have reached 1,000 to 2,000 mUI/ml.
-Ultrasound findings lower than 2,000 mUI/ml should not be used to determine the date of conception because levels can vary greatly
+- A transvaginal ultrasound should be able to show a gestational sac if the hCG levels have reached 1,000 to 2,000 mIU/ml.
+Ultrasound findings lower than 2,000 mIU/ml should not be used to determine the date of conception because levels can vary greatly.
+For example, hCG levels are much higher for twins, so a very high level of hCG without the presence of a gestational sac might also mean a twin pregnancy.

 - Urine hCG levels are typically lower than blood levels